-- ICA member nations will collect maps, on the theme "Living in a globalized world", produced by children under 16 years of age.
-This is the theme for the Barbara Petchenik Children's World Map Competition for the next two conferences (2009 and 2011).
-Entries from other nations, who are not members of the ICA, cannot be accepted, will not be displayed or returned. - The entries will be collected in three age groups: - o under 9 years - o 9-12 years - o above 12 years - The international judging will focus on three criteria: 1) a recognizable message, 2) cartographic content, and 3) the quality of execution.
+• ICA member nations will collect maps, on the theme "My place in today's world", produced by children under 16 years of age.
+This is the theme for the Barbara Petchenik Children's World Map Competition for the next two conferences (2013 and 2015).
+Non-ICA member nations cannot participate in the competition, but they can send entries to be displayed (out of the competition) in the International Exhibition.
+Entries from these nations have no right to obtain any prize from the Jury or visitors to the Exhibition.
+Entries are not returned to sending countries because they are collected and stored in the Carleton

+- University Library in Ottawa, Canada.The entries will be collected in four age groups:

+- o under 6 years

+- o 6-8 years

+- o 9-12 years

+- o above 12 years

+- An entry can be drawn by a maximum of three authors, all of them belonging to the same age group.
+If the number of authors is larger than three, then the entry is disqualified and separated from the competition.

+- The international judging will focus on three criteria: 1) a recognizable message, 2) cartographic content, and 3) the quality of execution.